ethena-labs/ethena_sats_adapters/README.md

 5. Choose your integration type:
    - For EVM compatible chains: Copy [CachedBalancesTemplate](integrations/template.py)
    - For non-EVM chains (e.g. Solana): Copy [L2DelegationTemplate](integrations/l2_delegation_template.py)
+     - We strongly recommend using a TypeScript script or similar to fetch balances for better reliability and maintainability
+     - See [KaminoL2DelegationExampleIntegration](integrations/kamino_l2_delegation_example_integration.py) for the recommended TypeScript approach
+       - Create your TypeScript script in the `ts/` directory
+       - Use the Kamino example as a reference for calling your script from Python
+     - API integration is also supported but less preferred (see [RatexL2DelegationExampleIntegration](integrations/ratex_l2_delegation_example_integration.py))
 6. Name your file `[protocol name]_integration.py` and place it in the `integrations` directory.
 7. Your integration must inherit from either:
    - `CachedBalancesIntegration` and implement the `get_block_balances` method